mechmotum/skijumpdesign/docs/build-jump.rst

    approach = FlatSurface(approach_ang, approach_len)
    approach.plot()

 Now that a surface has been created, a skier can be created.
-The skier can "ski" along the approach surface using the ``slide_on()`` method which generates a skiing simulation trajectory.
+The skier can "ski" along the approach surface using the :meth:`~skijumpdesign.skiers.Skier.slide_on` method which generates a skiing simulation trajectory.

 .. plot::
    :include-source: True